 The Sanctuary Event Space materialized out of thin air, yesterday, September 24th, 2020, at 851 Main Street on Roosevelt Island.
 Is Hudson Related trying to pull a fast one in pursuit of Main Street retail profits?

 Nobody we know, including RIOC, saw it coming.
-It happened so fast RIOC asked for a copy of the announcement that was taped to a kiosk outside their front door.
+It happened so fast RIOC asked for a copy of the announcement… We sent a photo of one taped to a kiosk outside the sleep state agency’s front door.

-Titan Theatre Group plans their Second Annual Gala Event for September 30th, this coming Monday, at The Sanctuary.
+Titan Theatre Group, it says, plans their Second Annual Gala Event for September 30th, this coming Monday, at The Sanctuary.

 The Sanctuary at 851 Main Street, Roosevelt Island… recently known as Dayspring Church, evicted last winter by Hudson Related.

 Our readers know that we’ve been following developments at 851 Main.
 Serious issues crop up over any plans for the space.

 First and most obviously, there is no safe way for cars to get to the parking lot along the West Promenade repaved to accommodate them.
 The exit from Main Street runs straight through The Octagon’s outdoor parking area and south entrance.
 It’s dark, unsafe for two-way traffic.